StylePitcher/stylepitcher.github.io/index.markdown

 ## Style Transfer for Singing Voice Synthesis (SVS)

 Given target lyrics, musical score and a reference singing voice, style transfer for SVS aims to synthesize vocals that match the target content while resembling the singing styles of the reference.
-Our methods support both parallel and non-parallel style transfer.
+We compare our methods, i.e., **StylePitcher** and **StylePitcher (w/o smooth)**, with [StyleSinger](https://aaronz345.github.io/StyleSingerDemo/).
+All the methods support both parallel and non-parallel style transfer.

 ### Parallel Style Transfer
 In the parallel style transfer setting, the content of the reference singing voice is the same as the target lyrics and musical scores.
-We show the reference audio here for both the singing content (lyrics and musical scores) and the reference singing styles.
+We show the **Reference** audio here for both the singing content (lyrics and musical scores) and the reference singing styles.

 <table class="audio-table">
   <thead>